andy-guttridge/tails-up/README.md

 The information within this section is presented in an 'About Tails-Up' box and a separate 'tagline' box.
 These are positioned on opposite sides of the hero image for screen sizes of 768px width and above.
 For screen sizes smaller than this, they are stacked vertically.
 While this compromises the impact of the hero image for mobile users, the more attractive approach used for larger screens caused the text to be 'bunched' together very tightly on smaller screens.
 Legibility and usability were prioritised over aesthetics.

 The hero image is displayed using the `background-image` CSS property applied to a `<div>`.
 Adding `role="img"` and `aria-label` attributes to the `<div>` to provide context for assistive technology was considered, however this could potentially have obscured the content within the `<div>` from screen readers.
-As the hero image itself provides no information and serves no semantic purpose, this was omitted to ensure the content within the `<div>` remained accessible.
+As the hero image itself conveys no substantive information, this was omitted to ensure the content within the `<div>` remained accessible.

 The About section addresses objectives 3 and 5.